donele/crlib/README.md

 Shorter or longer time horizons can be analysed.
 Those can lead to separate trading strategies, or the predictions for different horizons may be combined into a single strategy.

-Analyze the pnl as function of latency.
-Analyze the pnl as function of the time elapsed since last trade.
+Analyze the pnl as a function of latency.
+Analyze the pnl as a function of the time elapsed since last trade.